remidinishanth/distributed_systems/README.md

 Abstraction is an extension of encapsulation.
 It is the process of selecting data from a larger pool to show only the relevant details to the object.

+### Composition
+It is natural to think of objects as containing other objects.

+A computer contains video cards, keyboards, and drives.
+Although the computer can be considered an object unto itself, the drive is also considered a valid object.

+In fact, you could open up the computer and remove the drive and hold it in your hand.
+Both the computer and the drive are considered objects.
+It is just that the computer contains other objects—such as drives.

+In this way, objects are often built, or composed, from other objects: This is composition.

 ### UML diagrams notation

 When creating a diagram using the Unified Modeling Language (UML), there are two views that